 The Agent Identity Becomes the Service Account

 When AI agents act inside real systems, identity becomes the control surface for delegated machine action.
-The question is not only what an agent can do.
-It is whether the institution can prove who authorized it, what it was allowed to touch, what it actually did, and how to revoke it when the story changes.
+Whether an agent can perform a task matters far less than whether the institution can prove who authorized it, what account or workload principal it used, what it was allowed to touch, what it actually did, and how to revoke it when the story changes.

 Identity Is the Action Boundary